Econ Market Research

 The product type segment in the global kidswear market is further divided into Clothing (Apparel), Footwear, and Accessories.
 Clothing is the largest category, including everyday wear, formal wear, sleepwear, and activewear for children.
 The demand for clothing is primarily driven by the need for functional, comfortable, and fashionable apparel that suits the lifestyle of young children, from infants to pre-teens.

 Footwear consists of shoes, sandals, boots, and sportswear, which are the most important items for comfort and protection.
 Growing interest in athletic and casual footwear, especially for active children, has led to a significant expansion in this segment.
-Accessories, such as hats, scarves, bags, and jewelry, add to the beauty of children's clothing and are usually bought as complements.
-These segments are interlinked, with parents often purchasing full outfits, including clothing, footwear, and accessories, to meet their children's fashion and functional needs.
+Accessories, such as hats, scarves, bags, and jewelry, add to the beauty of children',s clothing and are usually bought as complements.
+These segments are interlinked, with parents often purchasing full outfits, including clothing, footwear, and accessories, to meet their children',s fashion and functional needs.

 • By Age Group